Las Piñas: Coconuts

+Salt-making industry

+During the 18th century, the fishing village of Las Piñas adopted salt-making techniques with the use of solar dry beds.
+Over the years, numerous hectares encircling the ancient town were transformed into salt beds named "irasan".

+Afterwards, clay tiles or gibak were transported from as distant as Vigan to cover the salt beds.
+This kept the salt from touching the ground, resulting in the salt turning as white as snow and making Las Piñas known as a hub for salt production.

+At the time of harvesting, Las Piñas was adorned with small white crystal pyramids.
+The salt was sorted and categorized into tertia, segunda, and primera grades.

+Tertia salt was the darkest in color and had the highest amount of impurities.
+Dry ice was combined with this salt to keep ice cream fresh.

+Segunda salt was utilized for the purpose of preserving fresh fish.
+Navotas and Malabon were the primary purchasers of segunda salt among the wholesale seafood trading communities.

+However, Las Piñas was renowned for its high-quality salt, also known as primera, rumored to be as white as snow.
+The initial batch of salt was delivered to every public market in Manila and utilized to enhance the taste of gourmet meals.

+The bay area's restoration and the resulting Coastal Road construction caused interference with salt production.
+The dredging and construction activities hindered fishermen from venturing out into the ocean.
+Most of the salt being produced started entering the cheaper segunda and tertia categories.
+Salt that was brought in from countries such as China and India was available for purchase at reduced costs.
+The salt production industry in Las Piñas has come to an end and is now just a reminiscence of the past.

+In 2005, an Irasan Center was constructed where visitors could view a salt bed demonstration in commemoration of Las Piñas’ once much celebrated industry.

 Government

 Local government

 Las Piñas, like other cities of the Philippines, is a local government unit whose powers and functions are specified by the Local Government Code of the Philippines.
 In general, as a city, Las Piñas is headed by a mayor who heads the city's executive function and the vice mayor who heads the city's legislative function, which is composed of twelve councilors, six each from the city's two city council districts.
 For representation, the city is considered as one district, and therefore one representative, in the country's House of Representatives.

-Additionally, like other cities and municipalities, Las Piñas is subdivided into barangays.
+Like other cities and municipalities, Las Piñas is subdivided into barangays.

+As of 5 january 2025, the mayor of Las Pinas is Imelda Aguilar and the vice mayor is April Aguilar.

 List of mayors

 Education

-There are a total of 14 colleges, 20 private high schools, 18 public high schools, and 22 elementary schools that were built to accommodate the growing number of the enrollees every year.
+There are a total of 14 colleges, 21 private high schools, 18 public high schools, and 22 elementary schools that were built to accommodate the growing number of enrollees every year.

 To date, there are 77 day care centers with feeding programs in 20 barangays within Las Piñas.